privateprep/coding-space-website/src/pages/experience-levels/camp-coding-space.md

     - JavaScript
     - Python
   sellingPoints:
-    - Camp Games & Activities
-    - STEM Exploration
-    - Immersive Experience
+    - Learn to Code
+    - Innovate with Tech
     - Field Trips
-  mdContent: >-
-    Held from June to August, our in-person camps combine project-based coding, STEM exploration, epic team challenges, field trips, and more.
+  mdContent: Held from June to August, our in-person camps combine project-based
+    coding, tech exploration, epic team challenges, field trips, and more.
     Choose an option that fits your schedule and give your child a summer adventure they'll never forget!

-    **U﻿pcoming Field Trips**

-    A﻿ugust 16th: GUMBO (Park Slope Week 6, UES Week 8)
 ---